This year, EHTEL's "Imagining 2029" edition was structured in two tracks: Innovation and Transformation.

 This inter-relationship makes for a complementary, continuous circular flow.
 It implies an ongoing inter-dependence between innovation and transformation.

 Each Imagining 2029 track has a different orientation and is intended to attract different audiences.
 Both tracks, however, respect EHTEL’s multistakeholder platform approach, bringing together the richness and variety of EHTEL’s membership and stakeholder communities.

-Innovation focuses on topics like data governance and citizen-centric data sharing.
+Innovation focused on topics like data governance and citizen-centric data sharing.
 The general background context is of the European Health Data Space (or spaces).
-Topics that are in focus involve knowledge management; interoperability; architecture; data sharing; data governance; and all sorts of processes.
+Topics that were in focus involve knowledge management; interoperability; architecture; data sharing; data governance; and all sorts of processes.
 Interoperability includes semantic interoperability.

-Overall, the track provides a forward-looking view of digital health innovations and how these innovations will impact on the health and care sectors.
-The track brings the last two years’ results of Imagining 2029 into today’s future.
-It continues to build on the previous work of Imagining 2029.
+Overall, the track provided a forward-looking view of digital health innovations and how these innovations will impact on the health and care sectors.
+The track brought the last two years’ results of Imagining 2029 into today’s future.
+It continued to build on the previous work of Imagining 2029.

-Three workshops are being planned for 2022 that have themes related to a number of innovations and EHTEL priorities.
+Three workshops planned for 2022 had themes related to a number of innovations and EHTEL priorities.
 The innovations include interoperability and knowledge management, citizen-centric data-sharing, and platform architecture and processes.

 - “Semantic interoperability - are we now ready to meet the challenge?”